Roelzz/RRS_Jokes_MCP/README.md

 ### Option A: Direct Local Testing (Quick)

-If you're running everything on the same machine, just point Copilot Studio to:
+If you're running everything on the same machine, just point Claude or VS-Code or MCP capable agents to:
 ```
 http://localhost:2009/mcp
 ```